openlink/virtuoso-opensource/README.ANYTIME.md

 | > 999   | > 0 seconds           | Mandatory `Anytime Query` timeout         | 206 (Partial Result) |

-## Virtuoso HTTP status codes and response headers
+## Virtuoso HTTP Status Codes and Response Headers

-The following HTTP status codes and response headers can be returned by the Virtuoso SPARQL endpoint.
+The Virtuoso SPARQL endpoint can return the following HTTP status codes and response headers.

 **Note**: Headers that start with an `X-` are custom headers that Virtuoso returns.

-### HTTP status code 200 (OK)
+### HTTP Status Code 200 (OK)

 This HTTP status code is returned if a valid query was executed within the allotted time.

-Virtuoso returns the following response headers:
+Virtuoso returns these response headers:
 <pre>
 Connection: keep-alive
 Content-disposition: filename=sparql_2022-10-06_12-00-00Z.html